 Azadi means freedom or liberation in Hindi, Urdu and Farsi.

-Azadi is based on the principles of freedom, integration and dignity and promotes refugee rights.
+Azadi is based on the principles of freedom, integration and dignity and promotes refugee and gender rights.

 Why is Azadi so important?